Antipurity/sensor-network/docs/ROADMAP.md

                     - ⋯ (May need an actual visualization elem, because pseudo-moving the mouse in the extension is not visualization.)
                 - ⋯ Scroll, exposing not just at top-level but in hierarchy levels: current X/Y and max X/Y scroll position; non-existent ones are 0s.
 Occupy only 1 cell.
                 - ⋯ Video+audio.
-                    - ⋯ Video.
-                        - ⋯ Types:
-                            - ⋯ Full stream, resized to a target resolution, to see the whole picture.
-                                - ⋯ Tiling, steps; 1 is just the one rect, 2 is a 2×2 grid of rects with the center at the middle, and so on.
-                            - ⋯ Around-mouse rect.
+                    - ⋯ Video: `Video`.
-                                - ⋯ Coarsening, steps & magnitude-per-step; for example, with 6 & 2 with an 8×8 initial rect also generates 16×16 and 32×32 and 64×64 and 128×128 and 256×256 and 512×512, each downscaled to 8×8.
+                        - ⋯ Coarsening, steps & magnitude-per-step, `zoomOutSteps` &  `zoomOut`; for example, with 6 & 2 with an 8×8 initial rect also generates 16×16 and 32×32 and 64×64 and 128×128 and 256×256 and 512×512, each downscaled to 8×8.
-                                - ⋯ Tiling, steps; 1 is just the one rect, 2 is a 2×2 grid of rects with the center at the middle, and so on.
+                        - ⋯ Tiling, steps, `tilingSteps`; 1 is just the one rect, 2 is a 2×2 grid of rects with the center at the middle, and so on.
-                                - ⋯ The points: `[..., {x,y}, ...]`, 0…1 viewport coordinates, nested if needed.
+                        - ⋯ The points `target`: `[..., {x,y}, ...]`, 0…1 viewport coordinates, nested if needed.
-                        - ⋯ Coalesce chunks spatially, with x/y coords of the center in the name, by inferring the max rect dimension from the feedback's cell size.
+                            - If empty, downsample the *full* stream, and disable coarsening.
-                        - ⋯ `.pointer() → Array`: every `.pointerId` that is in a pointer event is in here, though past `onpointerup`, only the first-seen-id pointer is preserved.
+                            - ⋯ By default, is `static pointer() → Array` for `VideoRect`: every `.pointerId` that is in a pointer event is in here, though past `onpointerup`, only the first-seen-id pointer is preserved.
-                        - ⋯ Get frames from a media stream.
-If not passed in, ask the user.
+                        - ⋯ Coalesce tiles spatially, with x/y coords of the center in the name, with each tile dimension being `tileDimension`, and extraValues auto-inferred such that each tile takes up an integer number of cells, usually 1.
+                            - TODO: But we don't know the listener dataSize, do we...
+And, a sensor can send to multiple listeners anyway, so can we really guarantee the correct padding — without some kind of support from the base...
+                            - ⋯ Each cell's name: `['video', ''+tileDimension, source(), zoomOut(), x(), y()]`, where the source is -1 for tab, 1 for camera.
+                        - ⋯ `source`: could be a `<canvas>`, or could be a media stream that's put into a `<video>` to read from, or a function that returns said canvas and the feedback function on each frame (or an array, for many video sources — no need to get picky and stick everything into one size, just take all data and label it).
+                            - ⋯ `static stitchCanvases()`, which draws the viewport's visible canvases into a hidden `<canvas>`.
+This is the default in non-extensions, because it requires no user interaction.
+                                - ⋯ `static stitchCanvasesFeedback()` for feedback.
+                            - ⋯ `static requestTab()`, which uses `getDisplayMedia`.
+                            - ⋯ `static requestCamera()`, which uses `getUserMedia` with permissions.
                             - ⋯ Ask the extension for the stream if it allows us.
 (For security, need a per-tab checkbox "allow the page to read its own video/audio".)
                             - ⋯ For feedback: the ability to pass in `{ source:elem, feedback:canvas, onFeedback() }`.
 With this, sending would remember point coords and source coords, and receiving would render to the canvas.
 (Differentiable rendering boys.
 Even though JS doesn't have libraries for that.)
                         - ⋯ JS versions of data & feedback, used if `gpuDecode:false`, used as correctness-reference and for comparing benchmark numbers.